-✓ The heart is shaped like a tipped-over, three-sided pyramid with an apex, base, and four surfaces.
-The apex of the heart - Is directed anteriorly and to the left and is formed by the inferolateral part of the left ventricle - Is located posterior to the left 5th intercostal space in adults, usually 9 cm from the median plane.
-Is where the sounds of mitral valve closure are maximal (apex beat); the apex underlies the site where the heartbeat may be auscultated on the thoracic wall.
+The apex of the heart

+- Is directed anteriorly and to the left and is formed by the inferolateral part of the left ventricle - Is located posterior to the left 5th intercostal space in adults, usually 9 cm from the median plane. - Is where the sounds of mitral valve closure are maximal (apex beat); the apex underlies the site where the heartbeat may be auscultated on the thoracic wall.

 The base of the heart

-Is the heart's posterior aspect

-- Is formed mainly by the left atrium, with a lesser contribution by the right atrium
+Is the heart's posterior aspect • Is formed mainly by the left atrium, with a lesser contribution by the right atrium

 - Faces posteriorly toward the bodies of vertebrae T6-T9 and is separated from them by:

-✓ the pericardium,
+- $\checkmark$ the pericardium,

-✓ oblique pericardial sinus,
+- $\checkmark$ oblique pericardial sinus,

-✓ esophagus,
+- $\checkmark$ esophagus,

-✓ and aorta.
+- $\checkmark$ and aorta.

-The base of the heart - Extends superiorly to the bifurcation of the pulmonary trunk and inferiorly to the coronary sulcus (groove) - Receives the pulmonary veins on the right and left sides of the left atrium and the superior and inferior venae cavae at the superior and inferior ends of the right atrium.
+The base of the heart

+- Extends superiorly to the bifurcation of the pulmonary trunk and inferiorly to the coronary sulcus (groove) - Receives the pulmonary veins on the right and left sides of the left atrium and the superior and inferior venae cavae at the superior and inferior ends of the right atrium.